-Brian Sabean begins his 24th season with the San Francisco Giants and his second as the Executive Vice President of Baseball Operations after being promoted to the position on April 3, 2015.
+Brian Sabean begins his 25th season with the San Francisco Giants and his third as the Executive Vice President of Baseball Operations after being promoted to the position on April 3, 2015.

 Sabean spent the previous 18 years as the Giants' Senior Vice President and General Manager and during this time the club captured seven post-season berths (including four World Series appearances and three Championships), with the club having earned more than half of its 11 overall playoff appearances since moving West.
 Prior to his promotion, he had been the longest tenured General Manager in Major League Baseball.

 In his time as the club's GM, the Giants won three World Championships (2010, 2012, 2014), four National League pennants (2002, 2010, 2012, 2014), five NL West Division flags (1997, 2000, 2003, 2010 and 2012), two Wild Card entries (2002, 2014) and forced a Wild Card tie-breaker game with Chicago in 1998, while posting a 1,556-1,358-1 (.534) mark during that 18-year span.
 During this stretch, the Giants were one of only three teams in the Major Leagues to have been to the World Series four-or-more times (also: Cardinals, four times and Yankees, six times).

 In his 31st season as a baseball front office executive, the 60-year-old Sabean was honored as the 2010 Major League Baseball Executive of the Year by the Boston Chapter of the BBWAA.
 He was tabbed with the same honor by both The Sporting News and Baseball America in 2003.
 In 2012, he was named Baseball America's Executive of the Year as he stewarded the Giants to their second World Series Championship in his tenure as General Manager.